-7:13(2)(u) of the WHW FR: right of consent OC: right to be consulted
+7:13(2)(u) of the WHW FC: right of consent

-- 1. The faculty records the students' individual study results and makes them available via Osiris.
-An apparent error in the study results can be corrected by the examination board.
-In deciding to correct an incorrectly reported study result that is to the student's disadvantage, the examination board takes the interests of the student into account. - 2.
+The faculty records the students' individual study results and makes them available via Osiris.
+An apparent error in the study results can be corrected by the Examination Board.
+In deciding to correct an incorrectly reported study result that is to the student's disadvantage, the Examination Board takes the interests of the student into account.

 A student can download a study progress overview via Osiris.
-If a certified copy is required, it can be requested from the Study Progress and Diploma team (SV&D) or the Erasmus Student Service Centre (ESSC).
+If a certified copy is required, it can be requested from the Study Progress and Diploma Team (SV&D) or the Erasmus Student Service Centre (ESSC).